oasci/bc-omics/content/appendices/algorithms/search/fm-index/_index.md

 Similar to our reversing the BWT, we perform successive LF mapping but we first reverse our search string (i.e., arb).

-!!! note
+> [!note]

-    We actually did this in the previous section by starting from the first row that begins with \$.
+> We actually did this in the previous section by starting from the first row that begins with \$.

-First, we find all rows that start with "a".
+> First, we find all rows that start with "a".

 F&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;L<br>
 &nbsp;\$&nbsp;&nbsp;abracadabr&nbsp;a<sub>0</sub><br>